Tampa Bay Rays at Minnesota Twins game preview

 Tampa Bay Rays on FOX Sports Sun

-A single by the Mets’ Brandon Nimmo to lead off the seventh brought that bid to an end and despite getting out of the inning without any further damage, manager Kevin Cash decided to turn to the bullpen.

-“We came out of spring training saying any opportunity to limit his workload, we would take it,” Cash said.
-“He definitely could have gone more.”
+“I’m knocking some rust off,” Archer said after the outing, his first since June 5.
+“I think my stuff’s going to get crisper and crisper and the results will be better next time.”

+Archer was on a roll before the injury.
+He had posted a 2.91 ERA over his last nine starts — a number that was inflated by a six-run outing against the Orioles on May 12 — with 52 strikeouts and only 18 walks in 55 2/3 innings of work.

-Evoldi is 2-2 with a 4.78 ERA in four career starts against the Twins but hasn’t faced them since June 26, 2016.
+He’s 6-1 with a 1.95 ERA in eight career starts against the Twins, who counter with Jose Berrios.

+Berrios learned earlier this week that he’s headed to his first All-Star Game after going 8-7 with a 3.54 ERA through 18 starts.

+“I put it in my mind, that goal, at the beginning of the season — to try to make the All-Star Game,” Berrios said.
+“So I worked for that.
+I got myself prepared to be ready every start out there and try to help the team win.
+I give my 100 percent, and that’s why I deserve this right now.”

 - AL